michaelkongg1/walmart_sales/README.md

-# Walmart Sales Data Analysis: End-to-End SQL + Python Project
+# Walmart Sales Data Analysis: End-to-End SQL, Python, and Power BI Project
-This end-to-end data analysis project extracts key business insights from Walmart sales data using SQL and Python.
-It covers a full data pipeline: cleaning and feature engineering in Python, querying with SQL, and presenting results with business-driven reasoning, statistical analysis, and visualizations.
+This end-to-end data analysis project extracts key business insights from Walmart sales data using SQL, Python, and Power BI.
+It covers a full data pipeline: cleaning and feature engineering in Python, querying with SQL, statistical analysis, visualization, and a full DAX reproduction of the same business questions in Power BI.

 ## 🛠 Tools Used
 - Python (pandas, matplotlib, seaborn, scikit-learn)
 - SQLite (via Python) — adapted from MySQL for full Colab reproducibility
+- Power BI (DAX, data modeling, star schema)
 - Google Colab / Jupyter Notebook

 ## 📊 Business Questions Solved
 1. **Payment Methods & Sales Volume**
    - What are the different payment methods, and how many transactions were made with each?